 Former Hacker Issues Grave Warning – The U.S. Is Not Prepared

 If 2020 was the year of the digital pandemic, then 2021 has still not discovered its digital vaccine.
-Cyberattacks have grown rapidly over the past year, and they’re showing zero signs of slowing down.
+Cyberattacks have grown rapidly over the past year, showing zero signs of slowing down.
 One former Black Hat hacker expressed his growing concern at the lack of preparedness the United States has shown.

 Former Hacker Says the U.S. Needs Help

-Hector Xavier Monsegur, co-founder of the hacking group LulzSec, warns that the digital threats are just getting started.
+Hector Xavier Monsegur, the co-founder of the hacking group LulzSec, warns that the digital threats are just getting started.

 Monsegur told Fox News’ Watters World,